curtispolic/superautodungeon/README.md

 - Feature complete mouseover and descriptions

 To Do in Rough Order:
-- Mana and priest healing animations
+- Mana animations
+- Make numbers update when the animations happen (will probably be hard)
 - Add 2 or 3 more enemies (goblin, dark wizard, ogre)
 - Implement gold
 - Make combat show the last round of combat